Lunatic-T/Websniper/README.md

 Delete everything, Then Paste the Userscript.js text in it, then hit CTRL + S to save and move over to the [Sol's rng Biomes channel](https://discord.com/channels/1186570213077041233/1282542323590496277) on the discord website.

 Then make sure the script is running.
 Once it is running, you can keep the window open while doing whatever you want

-### you can also minimize the discord tab or just leave it running in the bg

 ## Sniping: